Augmentations, annuli, and Alexander polynomials: Flow loops, flow lines, and holomorphic curves

-Fix the natural almost complex structure $J$ on $T^{\ast} \R^{3}$ determined by the metric $g$, see \cite[Section 4.4]{EkholmFlowTrees}. \begin{lemma} For any $\mathfrak{a}_{0}>0$ there exists $\delta_{0}>0$ such that, for any $\delta<\delta_{0}$, there is a natural 1-1 correspondence between rigid flow loops and flow lines of $\eta_M^{\ast}$ of action $<\mathfrak{a}_{0}$, and $J$-holomorphic annuli and $J$-holomorphic strips, respectively, between $\R^{3}$ and $\Md$ of action $< \delta\mathfrak{a}_{0}$.
+\begin{lemma} For any $\mathfrak{a}>0$ there exists $\delta_{0}>0$ such that, for any $\delta<\delta_{0}$, there is a natural 1-1 correspondence between rigid flow loops and flow lines of $\nabla_g f$ of action $\leq \mathfrak{a}$, and $J$-holomorphic annuli and $J$-holomorphic strips, respectively, between $\R^{3}$ and $\Md$ of action $\leq \delta\mathfrak{a}$.
 More precisely, there exists a neighborhood of any simple rigid flow loop that contains exactly one simple rigid holomorphic annulus, and there exists a neighborhood of any rigid flow line that contains exactly one holomorphic strip.
 Moreover, there is a natural 1-1 correspondence between multiple flow loops over simple loops and multiply covered annuli over simple annuli.
 These $J$-holomorphic annuli and strips are regular. \end{lemma}

 \begin{proof} The proof is a simpler version of the corresponding result in \cite{EkholmFlowTrees}.
 The case of strips follows immediately from \cite[Theorem 1.1]{EkholmFlowTrees}.

 Consider the case of annuli.
 We first show that rigid annuli converge to rigid flow loops as $\delta\to 0$.
 The first step is to bound the length of the boundary of the annuli in terms of $\delta$ times the action as in \cite[Lemma 5.2 and 5.4]{EkholmFlowTrees}.
 Then one uses subharmonicity of the square of the momentum coordinate to confine the holomorphic curves to an $\mathcal{O}(\delta)$-neighborhood of the zero section as in \cite[Lemma 5.5]{EkholmFlowTrees}.
 With this established, basic elliptic estimates give control of the $C^{1}$-norm of the holomorphic maps as in \cite[Lemma 5.6]{EkholmFlowTrees}.
 (Compared to the flow tree case, only the simplest case is required here.)
 At this stage \cite[Lemmas 5.13 and 5.18]{EkholmFlowTrees} gives the desired convergence to flow loops.